In the middle of the Corona hotspot of Germany: Laschet appearance without mask and distance – photos cause criticism

 Corona hotspot Hamm: Event without mask and minimum distance – criticism on Twitter

-On Twitter there was a lot of criticism because the Corona mask compulsory and the Minimum distance according to the pictures was not adhered to.
+On Twitter there was a lot of criticism because the Corona mask compulsory and the Minimum distance according to the pictures it was not observed.
 For example, a Twitter user wrote: “Nobody wears a mask and keeping a distance of 1.5 meters does not apply either.
 Did at least the people submit their correct contact details?
 It’s just embarrassing. […]. ”

 Leave a Reply